 • Practice estimating time with your child.
 Try “Beat the Timer.”
 Choose any task, such as getting dressed or doing a homework worksheet, and estimate how long you think it will take you to complete.
 Then, set the timer and try to beat it.

-A strong sense of time, and timing, helps your child become more independent and successful.
+A strong sense of time – and timing – helps your child become more independent and successful.
 If a person can manage their time, they will have more choices, more options for activities, and more opportunities for successful social interactions.
 Wishing you success!

-First, my husband and I are returning to the task of organizing our garage.
+My husband and I are returning to the task of organizing our garage.
 We started about 8 months ago, but got distracted.
 The ultimate goal is to organize everything and place the items in cabinets mounted to the wall.
 We’ve sorted about a third of the garage storage so far.

 Time-Block a Task